Andre Ethier: 2012

-2013 season
+2013

 After being a corner outfielder for his entire career, Ethier was moved to center field for the first time in the Majors in 2013 because of injuries to Matt Kemp.
 On September 2, Ethier became the first player in Dodger history to record seven seasons with 30 or more doubles.
 His season though took a quick step back after getting injured.
 Beginning September 13, Ethier wore a walking boot for a sore foot that caused him to miss several games at the end of the season and limited him in the playoffs.
 For the entire season he played 142 games and hit .272 with 12 homers, 33 doubles, and 52 RBIs.

-2014 season
+2014

 In late May, Ethier was once again moved to center field, becoming the starting center fielder for the Dodgers due to Kemp's defensive struggles.
 However, with Yasiel Puig moving to center field and Kemp's resurgence in right field, Ethier became a reserve for most of the second half of the season.

 General Manager Ned Colletti said he believed Ethier could become a needed late-inning power bat.
 His teammates praised him throughout the season for accepting his role and not creating problems, despite his rich contract.
 The Los Angeles Times mentioned that Ethier was able to remain completely professional over the entire situation, unlike some past Dodger players who would publicly complain about getting less time on the field and possibly losing their positions.
 Ethier continued to show up for the pre-game autographs and photos, continuing to remain normal and popular among his fans.

 Ethier played only 130 games, the fewest in his career since his rookie season, hitting .249/.322/.370 with 4 home runs and 42 RBIs, mostly in pinch-hit scenarios.

-2015 season
+2015

 Due to early-season injuries to outfielders Puig and Carl Crawford, Ethier established himself as a near-everyday player in the first half of the season.
 On August 2, he hit two go-ahead home runs against the Angels, including a walk-off home run in the 10th inning, to earn the Dodgers their first three-game sweep over their city rivals since 2006.
 It was the seventh walk-off home run, and 14th walk-off hit, of Ethier's career, which placed him second all-time in franchise history behind only the 16 by Dusty Baker.
 He played in 142 games and hit .294 with 14 home runs and 53 RBI.